cloudfoundry-incubator/kubecf/INSTALL.md

 helm install --namespace cfo --name cf-operator --set "operator.watchNamespace=kubecf" https://s3.amazonaws.com/cf-operators/helm-charts/cf-operator-v0.4.1%2B92.g77e53fda.tgz
 ```

 This allows us to restart the operator, because it is not affected by webhooks.
-We can also delete the KUBECF deployment namespace to start from scratch, without redeploying the operator.
+We can also delete the Kubecf deployment namespace to start from scratch, without redeploying the operator.

 ## Install Kubecf